Hawaiʻi (island): Volcanic fog

 Vog (volcanic fog) can envelop the island of Hawaiʻi when Kīlauea is active.
-Since the termination of volcanic activity in September 2018, vog has largely disappeared on the west side of the island.
 The gas plumes created a blanket of vog that the trade winds mostly deflect toward the Kona coast.
 Vog can damage the health of plants, humans, and other animals.
 Most of the aerosols are acidic and of a size where they can remain in the lungs to damage them.
 Flu-like symptoms and general lethargy are reported, and are especially pronounced in people with respiratory conditions.